-RE: Fiscal Year (FY) 2021-2022 Budget Message
+RE: Fiscal Year (FY) 2022-2023 Budget Message

 The Silverton Urban Renewal Agency (SURA) was created November 29, 2004 to promote valuation growth within the Silverton Urban Renewal boundary.
-The agency is able to promote the growth using incremental tax revenues.
-The agency created an Urban Renewal Advisory Committee at the August 2015 Board Meeting.
+The Agency is able to promote the growth using incremental tax revenues.
+The Agency created an Urban Renewal Advisory Committee at the August 2015 Board Meeting.
 The Advisory Committee reviews grant and loan applications and provides a recommendation to the SURA Board regarding the proposed projects.
-The continuing situation affecting businesses due to COVID-19, the fire event and the ice storm event may cause changes in the assessed valuation of businesses which may cause a smaller increase in valuation within the URA boundaries.
-The COVID-19 pandemic continues to create additional issues for businesses to overcome and makes it uncertain about how the revenues for the fiscal year budget before you may be affected.

-SURA has been in existence for seventeen years and the agency has supported many outstanding projects in the URA boundary including the MAPS Credit Union building, Willamette Valley Pie, and improvements to several other downtown buildings in progress, such as the Silver Falls Brewery and the restaurant space at 405 N Water Street.
+SURA has been in existence for eighteen years and the Agency has supported many projects in the URA boundary including the MAPS Credit Union building, Willamette Valley Pie, Silver Falls Brewery and the restaurant and improvements to several other downtown buildings.
 All of the administration for the SURA is handled by City of Silverton staff.
-The total Fiscal Year (FY) 2021-2022 budget for the SURA is \$3,084,231.
-The total estimated tax increment revenue for Fiscal Year 2020-2021 is \$791,943.
-A small decrease in property tax revenue expected for FY 2021-2022 has been budgeted.
-The budgeted amount of \$778,187 is based on information received from Marion County less a potential reduction in assessed value that may take place when Bruce Pac has completely moved operations to Woodburn.
-Taxes levied for FY 2020-2021 compared to FY 2019-2020 were up by 22.25%.
+The total Fiscal Year (FY) 2022-2023 budget for the SURA is \$2,101,092.
+The total estimated tax increment revenue for FY 2021-2022 is \$957,880.
+A 22.22% increase in current property tax revenue is budgeted for FY 2022-2023 and is based on information received from Marion County less a potential reduction in assessed value that may take place since Bruce Pac has completely moved their operations to Woodburn.
+Taxes levied for FY 2021-2022 compared to FY 2020-2021 were up by 17.15%.
 This is due to the increase in the real market value of property within the Urban Renewal Boundary above the frozen value.